So, you’ve got a . Congratulations! But what do you do next?

 - Offer resource materials such as blog content or video tutorials for them to access

-Here’s an example of a welcome email from Zoom —
+Here’s an example of a welcome email from DocSend.

-Once they have signed up, you need to create a guided tutorial to take them through the setup process, step by step.
+Once they have signed up, you need to create a guided tutorial to take them through the setup , step by step.

 - Tutorial options alongside different features

-- Sharing ‘getting started’ checklist to keep the user on track
+- A ‘getting started’ checklist to keep the on track

-Documentation is basically the resource section where customers can try to self-educate themselves.
-These materials allow them to troubleshoot their own issue before they reach out to customer support.
+These materials allow them to troubleshoot their issue before they reach out to .

-Notifications are a vital contact point between you and your user, with the potential to keep your customers engaged.
+Notifications are a vital contact point between you and your , with the potential to keep your customers engaged.
 It’s also a good way of reengaging with customers.

 You can send push notifications to update them about the newly added feature or give small tips on making the best use of your .
 It’s also the simplest way to ensure that your brand has a good recall value in your ‘s minds.

-Many marketing automation tools need to integrate with other third-party applications to expand its functionalities.
+Many marketing automation tools need to integrate with other third-party applications to expand their functionalities.